 These sources, along with other references and maps, are available for purchase at the park’s visitor centers or by mail order from the Northwest Interpretive Association’s Park Store.

-Be prepared for mud, rain, sun and snow.
+Be prepared for mud, rain, sun, and snow.
 In many years the Wonderland Trail is still mostly snow-covered during June and early July.
 Delaying your hiking plans until mid to late July will allow time for snow to melt and give trail crews a chance to clear fallen trees and repair bridges.
-Do not travel at high elevations during storms without strong map and compass skills.
+Do not travel at high elevations during storms without a strong map and compass skills.
 If possible, postpone travel until trail or weather conditions improve.
-An ice axe may be useful in negotiating snowy sections of the trail, especially during June and July.
+An ice ax may be useful in negotiating snowy sections of the trail, especially during June and July.
 Beware of early snow storms in September!
-Check our web site for current trail conditions.
+Check our website for current trail conditions.
 NOAA weather radio also provides helpful weather information daily.

 - first aid kit